How to wear eyeliner and eye makeup on your hooded eyes like a pro!

 5. Clean up your brows

-Hooded eyes have shorter space between the brows and the eyelids.
+Hooded eyes have shorter spaces between the brows and the eyelids.

 By creating more room between them, you can give your eyes a lifted look.